Courtney Roby: Indianapolis Colts

-On January 14, 2008, Roby was signed by the Indianapolis Colts.
+On January 14, 2008, Roby was signed by his hometown team, the Indianapolis Colts.
 He was released on September 11, 2008.

 New Orleans Saints

 The New Orleans Saints, signed Roby on October 16, 2008.
 He played in five games for the Saints before suffering an injury and being placed on the injured reserve list.
 A free agent after the 2008 season, Roby re-signed with the Saints on March 16, 2009.
 On November 15, 2009, Roby returned a kickoff 97 yards for a touchdown, while his 61-yard return in the victory over the Minnesota Vikings in the NFC Championship game set a postseason club record.
 Courtney finished the season ranked third in the NFL for kick return yardage and was the primary kick returner and top special teams contributor during their run to a victory in Super Bowl XLIV, leading to being voted as the Saints’ Special Teams MVP.

 Roby returned as the Saints’ primary kick returner and gunner for the 2010 season.
-In the December 12, 2010 game against St. Louis, Roby suffered an apparently serious concussion and neck injury on a kickoff return; he was removed from the field on a cart and taken to the hospital by ambulance.
+In the December 12, 2010, game against St. Louis, Roby suffered an apparently serious concussion and neck injury on a kickoff return; he was removed from the field on a cart and taken to the hospital by ambulance.
 Roby was placed on the injured reserve list on December 29, 2010.
 He became an unrestricted free agent following the 2011 season, but was re-signed on April 16, 2012.
 Roby was released on August 31, 2013.